Movinga: Capital

 Movinga has raised a total of $92.9M in funding from over six rounds of funding.

-Acquisition

-Movinga has acquired shares in Move24 and Transfer24.

 Awards and recognition

 Movinga has been awarded as the Service Champion 2020 by "DIE WELT" in the category relocation.

 Movinga has received the "Deutscher Mittelstandspreis" or "German Mittelstand" Prize for its "valuable contribution to the principles of a social market economy.”
 The award was presented by the Small and Medium-Size Business Association of the governing Christian Democratic Union.